See Munkres (2000) §17, §30, §31, §32.

 2. A countable product of (first/second) countable spaces is (first/second) countable.

-In a first countable space, convergent sequence are adequate to detect limit points of sets and to check continuity of functions:
+In a first countable space, convergent sequence are adequate to detect limit points of sets and to check continuity of functions; see Prp 372.31.

-Two important consequences of the second countability axiom are results we have seen before:
+Two important consequences of the second countability axiom relate to notions we have encountered before in the context of metric spaces.

 Let be a second countable space.
 Then,